ejmastnak/ejmastnak.github.io/tutorials/vim-latex/prerequisites.md

 ### Literacy in basic Vim/Neovim differences
 - Prerequisite: if you use Neovim, you should know how to navigate the small differences between Neovim and Vim, for example Neovim's `init.vim` file replacing Vim's `vimrc` or the user's Neovim configuration files living at `~/.config/nvim` as opposed Vim's `~/.vim`.
-  (Nontrivial differences, such as setting up a PDF reader, are explained separately for both editors.)
+  (Nontrivial differences, such as the server configuration required to set up a PDF reader, are explained separately for both editors.)

 - Suggestion: read through Neovim's `:help vim-differences`.